 How to Grow an Artichoke in a Container

 Potted artichokes are easy to grow if you provide them with a large enough container.
 The plant can get quite big, and its root system is quite large.
-Perennial globe artichokes, for instance, can get 3-4 feet (a meter or so) tall and the same distance across.
+Perennial globe artichokes, for instance, can get 3 to 4 feet (a meter) tall and the same distance across.
 They need rich soil and plenty of water to form their large flower buds.

-To grow an artichoke in a container, select a pot that is at least 3 feet (1 m.) wide and a foot (30 cm.) or more deep.
+To grow an artichoke in a container, select a pot that is at least 3 feet (1 m.) wide and a foot (31 cm.) deeper.
 Amend a good quality, well-draining potting mix with plenty of compost.

 Fertilize the container grown artichoke in midsummer with either commercial fertilizer or a top dressing of compost.